They unfriended me

 The subject of bully warfare is too broad to cover in a few sentences.
 We could be here for hours debating the cause and effect of bullying, but just for today – some ways to combat the bullies in your life while you support others who struggle with bullies in theirs.

 Start with something easy.
 At my favorite Meijer Department store there’s a man in a wheelchair who greets customers and welcomes them as they enter.
 Throughout the day there are others who fill that role but this is the lesson for us.
 When the door opens that initial greeting says ‘acceptance’.
-How easy can it be to smile and with sincerity say, good morning or a simply Hi!
+How easy can it be to smile and with sincerity say, good morning or a simple Hi!

 Go ahead post a positive comment with joy-filled undertones on Facebook or Twitter or LinkedIn or Google+ or Pinterest or – here’s a novel idea.
 How about posting on the bulletin board at the coffee house?
 You could start today with saying, “Today I am thankful for … the fact that when I woke up, I could see, walk, talk, and hug my child, my spouse, my pet”.
 Well you can figure it out.

 Spread encouragement – especially to the young who are in this life phase where their life experience is so limited, each event is significant.
 This is not just drama; it’s real to them.
-Being unfriended in Facebook is a form of rejection.
+Being unfriended or put-down via Facebook is a form of rejection.
 Today, be a source of emotional strength and be the light to someone who is struggling with feelings of doubt and drained of confidence.

 Now if you unfriend me, I might care, but it won’t decrease my value as a person or cause me to evaluate my worth.
 It just means one less ‘friend’ in my list of ‘friends’.
 This is the message we need to get across to friends (Facebook or otherwise) that they are priceless and that their value is more precious than rubies.
 [Proverbs 3:15] God does not make junk.
 He makes masterpieces.
 Ephesians 2:10 We are God’s handiwork, created in Christ Jesus to do good works.
 Our job is to do good – to all people.